 Back to Bach project

 During the pandemic, The Minnesota Bach Ensemble wanted to connect with our loyal audience and supporters.
 Each Sunday in the spring and summer of 2021, we released a movement or short segment from a larger work from MBE’s archival recordings of the last eight seasons.
 We’ve kept them on our site so people could come back anytime and enjoy our growing list of recordings.
-Each segment is accompanied with a short description my artistic director Mischa Santora.
+Each segment is accompanied with a short description by former artistic director Mischa Santora.

 Week 17 (March 29, 2021)